allenrobel/ndfc-python/README.md

 vi $HOME/repos/ndfc-python/examples/config/config_vrf_create.yaml
 ```

-Below is the content fo this file.
+Below is the content of this file.

 ```yaml
 ---